Message from the APIOC 2025 Chair

 The APIOC was established in 2016 to foster IO research and build the IO community of scholars in the Asia Pacific region and beyond.
 This year, the conference will be held in Brisbane, Australia, hosted by the University of Queensland.

 I am honored to serve as the Program Chair, working with an excellent team of local organizers.
-I hope you will participate by submitting your papers, and I look forward to welcoming you in person at the conference.
+Open this link to view the program, and I look forward to welcoming you in person at the conference.

 Professor Jidong Zhou